alex98/mission_to_mars/README.md

 Scrape the NASA Mars News Site and collect the latest News Title and Paragraph Text.
 Assign the text to variables that you can reference later.

-news_title = "NASA's Next Mars Mission to Investigate Interior of Red Planet"

-news_p = "Preparation of NASA's next spacecraft to Mars, InSight, has ramped up this summer, on course for launch next May from Vandenberg Air Force Base in central California -- the first interplanetary launch in history from America's West Coast."

-JPL Mars Space Images - Featured Image

-Visit the url for JPL Featured Space Image here.

 Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called featured_image_url.